Trump and jobs: A running fact check

 On Jan.
 13, defense giant Lockheed Martin (LMT) said it would add 1,800 jobs to its F-35 fighter jet program in Texas.

-What Trump says: Trump mentioned Lockheed Martin's job creation in a Jan.
+What Trump said: Trump mentioned Lockheed Martin's job creation in a Jan.
 18 tweet.
 He said the jobs "came back because of me!"

 The facts: Lockheed Martin CEO Marillyn Hewson told reporters about the new jobs while leaving a meeting at with the president-elect at Trump Tower.
 She said Lockheed is "close to a deal" that will bring down the cost of the F-35 and bring "thousands and thousands of jobs" to the U.S.